-Census data indicates that renters had far greater difficulty finding affordable housing than homeowners.
-In 1989, 36.0 percent of renters in the state and 34.6 percent of renters in the county paid a disproportionate share of their income for housing, compared to 15.1 percent and 17.7 percent of homeowners, respectively.
-The share of renters paying a disproportionate amount of their income for housing was 52.6 percent in the Town of Hancock (Appendix B, Table B-10).
+Census data indicates that renters had far greater difficulty finding affordable housing than homeowners in all three time periods.
+In 1989, 36.0 percent of renters in the state and 34.6 percent of renters in the county paid a disproportionate share of their income for housing, compared to 15.1 percent and 17.7 percent of homeowners, respectively (Figure 2.6; Appendix B, Table B-16).

-Between 1989 and 1999, the number and share of households paying a disproportionate share of their income for rental housing decreased in all three jurisdictions.
-This decrease was accompanied by a decrease in the total number of renters, which indicates that renters may have relocated in search of more affordable housing.
+Between 1989 and 1999, the number and share of households paying a disproportionate share of their income for rental housing decreased.
+By 1999, the share of renters paying more than 30% of their income for housing had decreased to 23.4 percent of Waushara County residents and 32.3 percent of state residents.